 It is inspired in the delivery staff shirts worn by the workers of Coca Cola, Chevrolet, and others in the 1940s - 1950s.
-In the early ’20s, work shirts could feature thin stripes or small dots, but by the mid ’20s and onward solid colors were preferred.
+In the early ’20s, work shirts could feature thin stripes or small dots, but by the mid-’20s and onward solid colours were preferred.
 Contrast stitching in a lighter shade than the body is one unique feature of a work shirt versus a dress shirt.
 In winter, plaid was popular in the 1940s to 1950s.
 Most work shirts had two chest pockets with a button-down flap.

 As well as its unique fabric, the Garage shirt by Muller & Bros. is painstakingly finished down to the last detail, and its construction meets Japanese standards of high quality, love of detail and perfection.
-Highlights are its vintage-style buttoned collar, fitted cuffs, double stitching, buttonholes and buttons in the same indigo color as the fabric and its gussets finishing off its side seams.
+Highlights are its vintage-style buttoned collar, fitted cuffs, double stitching, buttonholes and buttons in the same indigo colour as the fabric and its gussets finishing off its side seams.